openmm/openmm/docs-source/usersguide/application.rst

 Installing on Windows
 *********************

-1. Download the pre-compiled binary of OpenMM for Windows, then double click the .zip file to expand it.
+1. Download the pre-compiled binary of OpenMM for Windows from https://simtk.org/project/xml/downloads.xml?group_id=161, then double click the .zip file to expand it.
 Move the files to :file:`C:\\Program Files\\OpenMM`.

 2. Make sure you have the 64-bit version of Python 3.3 or 3.4 (other versions will not